Last updated on November 6, 2019

 Let your Ear be Your Guide

 You’ll find that when you reduce your options your ear will become more interested in what you’re playing.
-This is because it can now cope with the amount of notes you’re throwing at it and can start to have an opinion on where the melody’s going, instead of being dragged along in the wake.
+This is because it can now cope with the number of notes you’re throwing at it and can start to have an opinion on where the melody’s going, instead of being dragged along in the wake.

 Leave it out

 Taking the theme of reduction a little further, not all notes are created equally in any given scale so it’s a good idea to start leaving notes out or focus on certain notes in the scale in order to bring out the sound a little more.
 The chord tones are obvious targets for strong phrasing (R, 3, 5 for major chords, R, b3, 5 for minor chords, R, 3, 5, b7 for dominant 7 chords and so on).
 If you apply this to the modes you’ll want to bring out the tones that characterize each mode, the #4 for Lydian, the 3 and the b7 for Mixolydian, the b2 for Phrygian and so forth.
 You don’t have to sit down and religiously memorize where all the chord tones are in a scale, a good awareness of them, and more importantly their sound, will help your ear locate them on the fly.

 Riffing on the Spot

 If, as John Scofield says, improvisation is sped up composition, why not imagine you’re writing a riff in the moment?
 Riffs are very similar to phrasing in that they both need to be resolved to make sense, or at least have some kind of answering phrase.